One look at stretch marked skin can cause a woman to doubt her perfection and wish that all mirrors were liars.

 Are there stretch mark removal methods that do not work?

-So how do I get rid of unsightly stretch marks?
+So how do you get rid of unsightly stretch marks?

-Note: All methods suggested below will be impacted by the age of your stretch marks, your diet and skin tone.
+All methods suggested below will be impacted by the color of your stretch marks, your diet and skin tone.
 Also, some of these recommended products will not remove the stretch marks entirely, but they will help to diminish their appearance.

 According to WebMD, one study found that the use of natural wheat germ oil in the early stages of stretch mark formation works well.

 If your stretch marks are darkly colored and have not turned white or silver, shea butter works well.
 But you must use the authentic stinky, smelly, nutty shea butter that comes directly from West Africa.

 How do I know?